aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/customizing-barcode-color-scheme/_index.md

 ## Overview
 Generally, barcode images are created in black and white colors.
 However, to address the necessity to generate barcode labels of different colors, ***Aspose.BarCode for .NET*** enables customizing system RGB color for key barcode elements, such as:
+- Background
-- Barcode background
+- Bars
-- Barcode bars
+- Borders
 - Barcode text
 - Top and bottom captions